 As mentioned above, this quicker accessibility is ideal for working directly with data.
 What part does RAM storage play?
 RAM storage determines how many programs and files can be open at the same time.
-We spend most of our computer time multitasking, and we need the computer to respond quickly.
+We spend most of our computer time multitasking, and we need the computer to respond quickly and avoid slowdowns or even 100% disk usage in Windows 10.
 That's why it's essential to have enough RAM.

 How much RAM do I need?